ansible/awx/docs/auth/session.md

 information from the cookie payload.

 Session authentication, on the other hand, sets a single `session_id` cookie.
-The `session_id` is *a random string which will be mapped to user authentication informations by server*.
+The `session_id` is *a random string which will be mapped to user authentication information by server*.
 Crackers who hijack cookies will only get the `session_id` itself, which does not imply any critical user info, is valid only for a limited time, and can be revoked at any time.